Deploy a Live Update

 Live Update and pick a Channel to automatically assign the build to once it completes successfully.

 For the purposes of this tutorial, we will leave both options blank.

 Once the build begins you will be able to watch its progress and look at the logs if you encounter errors.

 Once the Web Build completed, it can be restricted to a specific native build number assigned in the Web Build details.
-A minimum and maximum equivalent build version number are specified, which designates whether or not the update is compatible.
-After doing this, new native builds that are distributed within an app store do not conflict with the current available update from AppFlow.
+A minimum and maximum equivalent build version number are specified, which designates whether the update is compatible.
+After doing this, new native builds that are distributed within an app store do not conflict with the current available update from Appflow.

 For more details and a simple use case see this article.